-In Online Appendix B.1, we present an extended model that explicitly incorporates the acquirerside private information.
+In Internet Appendix B.1, we present an extended model that explicitly incorporates the acquirer-side private information.
 We show that such a two-sided information asymmetry model gives rise to the well-known equilibrium multiplicity outcome and equilibrium selection becomes necessary.
-An appealing feature, however, is that all these equilibria predict the same discounting of equity by the target, which is consistent with our specification of $g(c, s, z_m; \Theta')$ .
+An appealing feature, however, is that all these equilibria predict the same discounting of equity by the target, which is consistent with our specification of $g(c, s, z_m; \Theta')$.
 This extension therefore provides a microfoundation for the function $g(c, s, z_m; \Theta')$ in our baseline model.

 Second, mergers and acquisitions can be driven by various motives.
-The merger technology we specify in Equation 9 nests the Q-theory of M&A (Jovanovic and Rousseau 2002) as $\alpha$ approaches 1 and the asset complementarity theory (Rhodes-Kropf and Robinson 2008) as $\alpha$ approaches 0.5.
+The merger technology we specify in Equation (9) nests the Q-theory of M&A (Jovanovic and Rousseau 2002) as α approaches 1 and the asset complementarity theory (Rhodes-Kropf and Robinson 2008) as α approaches 0.5.
 Our model allows firm innovation to affect firm productivity and thus naturally embeds the incentive of acquiring innovation.
 Our model, however, does not feature imperfect competition.
 Using a model of M&A with oligopolistic competition in each industry, Cavenaile, Celik, and Tian (2021) show that only mergers between superstar firms in two superstar industries are "anticompetitive" in nature, whereas the mergers in remaining industry states are motivated by synergy gains instead.
-Cunningham, Ederer, and Ma (2019) also find that only about 6% of acquisitions in pharmaceuticals industry are killer acquisitions.
-Given the relatively small fraction of acquisitions with anti-competitive implications, we expect that leaving this motive out of our model would not significantly bias our estimates in our sample.
+Cunningham, Ederer, and Ma (2021) also find that only about 6% of acquisitions in pharmaceuticals industry are killer acquisitions.
+Given the relatively small fraction of acquisitions with anticompetitive implications, we expect that leaving this motive out of our model would not significantly bias our estimates in our sample.

 Third, our model makes a parsimonious assumption that information frictions arise from the latest shocks to the target's innovation outcome.
 This specification is consistent with the model setup that firm profitability is proportional to past innovation outcomes and thus observing historical profitability reveals innovation outcomes in the past.
-Following the innovation literature, we present motivating empirical evidence (in Section 2) and estimate the model parameters (in Section 5) using innovation stock data in the paper.
-In Online Appendix E Table E1 to E3, we show that the empirical results that motivate our study and guide our estimation remain quantitatively similar if we use the innovation measured during the past 3 years instead, arguably a better proxy for firms' latest innovation activities.
+Following the innovation literature, we present motivating evidence (in Section 1) and estimate the model parameters (in Section 4) using innovation stock data in the paper.
+In Tables E1 to E3 in Internet Appendix E, we show that the empirical results that motivate our study and guide our estimation remain quantitatively similar if we use the innovation measured during the past 3 years instead, arguably a better proxy for firms' latest innovation activities.

-Last but not least, the model assumes that target firms observe their own contemporaneous innovation realization before accepting/declining the M&A offer.
+Last, but not least, the model assumes that target firms observe their own contemporaneous innovation realization before accepting or declining the

+M&A offer.
 One possible concern is whether this assumption is warranted and whether violation of this assumption would significantly bias our results.
-In Section 7.2, we extend the model to allow target firms to have imperfect information about their own innovation and evaluate the robustness of our results.
+In Section 6.2, we extend the model to allow target firms to have imperfect information about their own innovation and evaluate the robustness of our results.
 We demonstrate that the inefficiencies caused by information frictions remain quite substantial even if target firms possess no private information in 30% of cases.

-4 Model Solution
+3. Model Solution

 We solve the model numerically and characterize the model solution below.
-See Online Appendix A for computational details.
+See Internet Appendix A for a formal definition of the unique stationary general equilibrium of the described economy and computational details.
 The model solution describes the acquirer's decision on offer price, the target's decision on whether to accept or decline the offer, and the firm's innovation policies.
 We also discuss how merger probability and deal completion rate are determined in the equilibrium.

-4.1 Acquirer Offer Price
+3.1 Acquirer offer price